A Guide to Medicare Chronic Lung Disease CoverageAugust 21, 2019

 - Combinations of Long-Anticholinergic Bronchodilators and Corticosteroids

 Rescue Relievers: These inhalers are reserved for emergencies for fast, short-term symptom relief.
-Different types of rescue relievers:
+Different types of rescue relievers are:

 - Short-acting Beta-agonist Bronchodilators